This Guideline provides an overview of the Denver Service Center Quality Assurance (DSC QA) Process for reviewing design documents.

 - Government contract quality assurance is conducted before acceptance (except as otherwise provided in this part), by or under the direction of Government personnel.

-To meet this requirement DSC developed the DSC Quality Assurance (QA) Process to ensure the production of high quality design documents.
+To meet this requirement, the DSC developed the DSC QA Process to ensure the production of high quality design documents.

-DSC Quality Assurance reviews each project for overall adherence to:
+DSC QA reviews each project for overall adherence to:

 - Scope and budget